 In the fall after a few hard frosts, typically early November for us, we start the exhausting process of digging and storing tubers.
 I know some growers who are able to employ the help of machinery for this process but around here, the whole thing is done by hand, one clump at a time.
-No one hates it more than me.

 Over the years we have tried numerous methods for storing tubers once they are dug but by the end of the season, moral is low, we’re exhausted and everyone just wants to be done for the year so we’ve begun to kind of cheat.
 Now this is going to HORRIFY the pro’s out there, but here’s exactly what we do.